 A New, Modern Bridge

-The new, modern South Norfolk Jordan Bridge (VA Route 337) replaces the former Jordan Bridge that closed November 8, 2008.
-It is a private facility 100% funded by American investors and uses zero local, state or federal funds for its construction or operation.
-By providing an additional crossing of the Elizabeth River’s Southern Branch between I-264 and I-64, it restores a critical transportation route between Chesapeake and Portsmouth while offering connections to wherever you want to go –it’s the shortcut you’ve longed for!
+The modern South Norfolk Jordan Bridge (VA Route 337) replaced the former Jordan Bridge that closed November 8, 2008.
+It is a private facility funded entirely by American investors and uses zero local, state or federal funds for its construction, operation or maintenance.
+By providing an additional crossing of the Elizabeth River’s Southern Branch situated between I-264 and I-64, it restores a critical transportation route between Chesapeake and Portsmouth while offering connections to wherever you want to go –take the high road!

 Bridge Quick Facts